Nudging state-space models for Bayesian filtering under misspecified dynamics: Computer simulations

 \subsubsection{Simulation setup}

 Let us consider a linear-Gaussian SSM, which is tractable as shown in Section~\ref{NKalman}.
 In particular, we consider a four-dimensional controlled linear dynamical system similar to the setup in \cite{akyildiz2020nudging}.
-We define
+Let $I_n$ denote the identity matrix of dimension $n$, we define

 where we choose $C=I_4$,

 with $\kappa = 0.04$ and

 This system defines a \textit{controlled} linear dynamical system that moves the system towards the target state $x_{\star} = [140, 140, 0, 0]^\top$ where $L$ is found by solving a Riccati equation \cite{bertsekas2012dynamic}.
 Since this policy would not be known a priori to an observer interested in filtering the observations from this system, we explore the use of nudging together with the \textit{misspecified} SSM with the transition kernel